Forgot your password?

 Welcome to the Better Health At Work Award portal

 The Better Health at Work Award recognises the efforts of employers in the North East and Cumbria in addressing health issues within the workplace.
+The award scheme is FREE, flexible and open to all employers in participating local authority areas, regardless of size, location or type of business.

 Many organisations already promote healthy lifestyles and consider the health of their employees.
 This Award will recognise the achievements of these organisations and help them move forward in a structured and supported way.